briankaemingk/streaks-with-todoist/README.md

     CLIENT_SECRET=...343j...
     ```
 6. Start a tunnel using serveo: `ssh -R local-streaks-with-todoist:80:localhost:5000 serveo.net`
-7. Start the redis server with: `rq worker swt-tasks`
+7. Start the redis server with: `rq worker swt-tasks` (don't forget to start ssh with `sudo service ssh start` and redis with `sudo service redis-server` )
 7. Run the app locally using `flask run`

 ### Staging Installation